hasura/ndc-mongodb/docs/limitations.md

-# Limitations of the [connectorName] Data Connector
+# Limitations of the MongoDB Data Connector

-[Information about the limitations of the connector]
+- Filtering and sorting by scalar values in arrays is not yet possible.
+APIPG-294
+- Fields with names that begin with a dollar sign ($) or that contain dots (.) currently cannot be selected.
+NDC-432